icinganalysis/icinganalysis.github.io/content/assessments.md

 ## The 1999 Assessment

-The assessment published in 1999 looked at the differences in ice shape produced in experiments vs. LEWICE analysis.
+The assessment published in 1999 [^2] looked at the differences in ice shape produced in experiments vs LEWICE analysis.
 It also considered differences caused by ice tracing techniques between individuals, variations alon the span of the test article,